by Amy Venzke December 16, 2020 9 min read

 The stacked seats make the Demi Grow shorter and more maneuverable than other tandem double strollers, as the front wheels can move more freely without the weight of a child on top of them.
 It also allows the Demi Grow seats to be interchangeable between the upper and lower positions, whereas other strollers have a second seat that’s smaller than the primary seat.

 The downside?
 The Demi Grow has limited storage basket space when a second child sits in the lower position.
-However, parents of a newborn and a 3-year-old, for example, may not find that they always use the Demi Grow as a double stroller.
-Rather, making the stroller a double is an option for long walks and trips to the zoo.
+However, parents of a newborn and a 3-year-old, for example, may find that they use the Demi Grow as a single stroller on most days—but enjoy the option of converting to a double for long walks and trips to the zoo.

 See the photo below for a look at how the Demi Grow can be used with up to two stroller seats, car seats or bassinets.
 While the upper seat can face either direction, the lower seat will always face forward, resting inside the basket space.

-The Demi Grow is available in these colors:
+The Demi Grow is available in two colors:

-The 2019 Nuna MIXX is offered in these colors:
+The Nuna MIXX Next is offered in these colors:

 Bassinets are designed specifically for each stroller model, so the MIXX bassinet does not fit the Demi Grow, and vice versa.
-The Demi Grow bassinet also does not fit the MIXX stand.
+The Demi Grow bassinet does not fit the MIXX stand, nor does the MIXX bassinet fit the Demi Grow stand.

-The MIXX closes like a clamshell, allowing the stroller to be trolleyed, suitcase-style, when folded.
-When folded, the more compact MIXX will take up less trunk space than the Demi Grow.
+The MIXX Next initially closes like a clamshell and can be rotated into a standing position for easier pickup.
+You can also trolley the stroller, suitcase-style, to transport it when folded.
+The more compact MIXX takes up less trunk space than the Demi Grow.

-However, the Demi Grow stands when folded, sparing parents of having to bend to the floor to pick up the stroller.
-The stroller also includes a leatherette-wrapped carry handle integrated into the frame, which creates a more natural carrying position.
+The Demi Grow folds directly into the standing position and includes a leatherette-wrapped carry handle integrated into the frame, which creates a more natural carrying position.

-Both the Nuna Demi Grow and Nuna MIXX are compatible with Nuna’s PIPA series of car seats.
-See this Nuna PIPA vs. PIPA Lite vs. PIPA Lite LX comparison to review the differences between the three models.
+Both the Nuna Demi Grow and Nuna MIXX are compatible with Nuna’s PIPA series of car seats:

-The ring adapter is designed only for Nuna car seats, so car seats from other brands will not fit the MIXX or Demi Grow.
+The Nuna ring adapter, included with the purchase of either stroller, makes attaching the car seat a snap (literally), so you can quickly attach and remove the seat using only one hand.
+The ring adapter is designed only for Nuna car seats, so car seats from other brands will not fit the MIXX Next or Demi Grow.

 The Demi Grow is heavier and more expensive, but it may spare you from having to buy an additional double stroller later if you’re planning to have at least two kids.
 Plus, in contrast to a designated double stroller, a convertible option like the Demi Grow also allows you to reduce your stroller to a single once your oldest is a full-time walker.